Welcome to WDP! Below you will find resources to help you transition into the University of Pennsylvania. Please read each section and link carefully.

 Failure to meet the requirements will result in denial of student registration privileges.

-Please the Student Health Services web site for further information:
+Please visit the Student Health Services web site for further information:

 2) Health Insurance (PENN Key Needed)